School of Sport

 Everything you need to know about this course!

+This course aims to develop your knowledge and skills across a range of areas related to the delivery of Strength and Conditioning principles and practices.
 You will be assessed in a variety of ways that are relevant to the extensive range of competencies required of an S&C coach.
 These include practical assessment of technical coaching competencies, portfolios and applied case studies demonstrating the ability to assess athletic performance and prescribe individualised training programmes, and written coursework demonstrating reflective practice and research skills.

 Location Mode Fee Year